The Fairness of Credit Scoring Models

 \subsection{Data}

 We illustrate our methodology using the German Credit Dataset, which includes 1,000 consumer loans extended to respectively 310 women and 690 men.\footnote{See \cite{VermaRubin2018} and \cite{UCI} for details.
 In the initial database, the gender and the marital status of the applicants are specified in a common attribute with five categorical values (single male, married male, divorced male, single female, married or divorced female).
 Here, as we focus on gender discrimination whatever the marital status, we consider a binary variable representing the single, married, or divorced females (protected group) versus the single, married, or divorced males (unprotected group).
-The original database can be found \href{https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)}{here}.} For each applicant, we know his or her actual credit risk type, called \textit{credit risk}: good-type or low-risk ($Y=1$) vs. bad-type or high-risk ($Y=0$).
+The original database can be found \href{https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)}{here}.} For each applicant, we know his or her actual credit-risk type, called \textit{credit risk}: good type or low risk ($Y=1$) vs. bad type or high risk ($Y=0$).
 This variable is our target variable.
 In total, 300 borrowers are in default ($Y=0$) among which 191 are men and 109 women.
 Moreover, there are 19 explanatory variables measuring either some attributes of the borrower (e.g., gender, age, occupation, credit history) or some characteristics of the loan contract (e.g., amount, duration).
-More information about the database can be found in Table \ref{Appendix_Database_Description} in the Appendix.

-We start by contrasting in Figure \textit{\ref{Figure1 Features Distributions}} the distributions of each of the 20 variables for men and women.
-We clearly see that the default rate is higher for women ($35.16\%$) than for men ($27.68\%$).
+More information about the database can be found in Tables \ref{TabX} and \ref{feature_overview} in the Appendix.
+We contrast in Figure \ref{Figure1 Features Distributions} in the Appendix the distributions of each of the 20 variables for men and women.
+We see that the default rate is higher for women ($35.16\%$) than for men ($27.68\%$).
 Moreover, women borrowers tend to be younger and to exhibit a lower home-ownership rate and employment duration.
-However, being correlated with gender does not imply that this feature necessarily leads to a different treatment between men and women.
-It is only when this feature is also driving the target variable that it may lead to discrimination.
-As a result, one needs to go beyond histograms and quantify the association with default.